wangziqi2013/wangziqi2013.github.io/_posts/2018-04-09-Exp-Eval-of-Real-Time-OCC-Scheme.markdown

 set.
 It then performs write back without any critical section.
 Holding V-Locks during the write back prevents reading transactions from pre-writing any item in the write set, because otherwise, they may begin commit and try to acquire V-Locks on these items, causing V-V lock conflicts.

+Deadlock is never a problem of OCCL-PVW.
+Since all V-Locks are acquired inside a critical section, no interleaving of lock acquisitions can occur, and hence transactions will not wait for each other.
+Furthermore, as OCCL-PVW prohibits V-V lock conflict for some unknown reason, in fact V-Lock requests can only interfere with R-Locks, which invokes the contention manager.